Here's some good pranks to play on your mum and her visitors.

 What comes next?
 Well, my mum is now standing in the kitchen with a soaked shirt.
 What is her natural reaction?
 She’ll dry herself with the first thing she sees, a T-towel.
 Now, I have anticipated this, so I have already wet the T-towel so that it doesn’t work, either.

 Now what?
 My mum will go to the linen cupboard to get a towel, dropping the wet T-towel in the laundry on her way.
 What could make the linen cupboard not work properly?
-Stick a 20-cent piece in between the door and the door-jamb, jamming it shut, or try out these other door pranks ideas
+Stick a 20-cent piece in between the door and the door-jamb, jamming it shut.

 My mum will swear, my Aunty will look around and say “What happened?” and of course, I’ll get the blame for it all, as usual.
 My Aunty Mabel will come up with a brilliant plan; “You go and dry yourself and change your shirt, and I’ll make the coffees”, she’ll say.
 So my mum will go to her room and dry herself and put on a dry shirt.
 She won’t dress to impress my aunty, so that should be the top shirt in her shirt drawer that she puts on.